You can only make a claim for Housing Benefit if one of the following applies to you -

 Payments of Housing Benefit normally start from the Monday after you make a claim.

-If you are of pension age this is automatically considered when you submit your application.
+If you are single, or a couple where both of you have reached pension age, backdates are automatically considered when you submit your application.

 If you are of working age the maximum period a backdate can be awarded for is one month.

 To apply you need to put the request in writing.
 Your request should -

 - show the date you want your benefit to start from

 - give as much detail as possible stating the reasons why you are requesting a back date and also why you did not claim earlier

 - include any supporting evidence